iterative/katacoda-scenarios/get-started/params-metrics-plots/06-plot-results.md

 `dvc plots show`{{execute}}

-This produces `plots.html` that draws the plots in a web browser.

 You can view `plots.html` file you have generated here:

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/plots.html

 DVC can also generate plots to show the change across commits.
-With a single

 `dvc plots diff`{{execute}}

-you can see the effect of the updated parameters.
+This shows the effect of the updated parameters across commits.
 The generated file is the same and can be viewed at the same URL.

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/plots.html